alexjorgef/diatestsuite/README.md

 ---

-> :warning:	All instructions are run at the root directory of this repository!
+> :warning:	All commands are run at the root directory of this repository!

 Software dependencies needed: